-The term cultural capital comes from the French philosopher Pierre Bordieu.
+The term cultural capital comes from the French philosopher Pierre Bourdieu.
 To understand this term, we have to look at his work with the habitus and the field.

-The term cultural capital comes from the French philosopher Pierre Bordieu.
+The term cultural capital comes from the French philosopher Pierre Bourdieu.
 To understand this term Click To Tweet

 What is the ‘Habitus’?

 Society is ordered in a certain way, consciously and unconsciously we adopt rules, make choices based on societal interplay, although a conductor does not orchestrate this game.

 Bourdieu calls possibilities the ‘field’ and he the way we navigate this ‘field’ and the habitus through choices around knowledge about ourselves.
 An excellent starting point is to think about choices around gender, race, etc. are the earliest forms decisions we make, now let me reiterate these can be conscious and unconscious.

 “literally mould the body and become second nature … operating in a way that is pre-conscious and hence not readily amenable to conscious reflection and modification” (Thompson, 1991, p.
 12-13).